 On 19 October 1910, Indian American astrophysicist Subrahmanyan Chandrasekhar was born in Lahore, British India.
 He received the Nobel Prize for Physics in 1983 along with William A Fowler.
-Read more about his life and contributions, which is a part of science and technology for the UPSC exam.
+Read more about his life and contributions, which is a part of the UPSC Syllabus.

 - S Chandrasekhar was born to a Tamil family in Lahore.
 His parents were Chandrasekhara Subrahmanya Ayyar and Sitalakshmi Balakrishnan.
 Nobel laureate Sir C V Raman was his paternal uncle.